Gainesville Sexual Assault Lawyer

 You may have more time to sue your attacker for damages.
 It’s possible that your civil case could be stayed–or paused–while your attacker faces criminal charges.

-Contact a Gainesville Sexual Assault Lawyer for a Free Consultation
+Contact a Gainesville Sexual Assault Lawyer for a Consultation

-If you were a victim of rape, indecent exposure, or another sex crime, you deserve justice.
-Our lawyers at Allen Law Firm, P.A. will aggressively seek compensation from everyone who was responsible.
-To schedule a free consultation, call a Gainesville sexual assault lawyer who can protect your legal rights today.
+If you are a victim of rape, indecent exposure, or another sex crime, you deserve justice.
+Contact a lawyer to discuss your legal options.

-Our personal injury law firm in Gainesville, FL also provides:
+Our personal injury law firm in Gainesville, FL provides: